 This clause describes the architecture for support of Federation.
-To support Federation, EDGE-10 reference point is used between the ECSs to exchange ECS configuration information and EDN configuration informtaion.
+To support Federation, EDGE-10 reference point is used between the ECSs to exchange ECS profile and EDN configuration information.

-NOTE: ECS configuration information of partner ECSs can be preconfigured in the ECS or can be configured by the OAM system.
+NOTE: ECS profile of partner ECSs can be preconfigured in the ECS or can be configured by the OAM system.
 For cases where the preconfigured and OAM configured information is not sufficient or not available, the ECS may communicate with other ECSs, e.g. ECS with repository functionality, to obtain the information.